 Testosterone is an important hormone produced by the body.
 It is mostly produced by the testicles.
 It is responsible for a variety of crucial functions in a man’s body, including building muscle, stimulating the production of sperm, sexual development, appearance, bone density, and more.

-Clinically, low T is categorized as less than 300 nanograms per deciliter.
-300 to 1000 ng/dL is considered the healthy, normal range.
+Clinically, low T is categorized as less than 300 nanograms per deciliter 300 to 1000 ng/dL is considered the healthy, normal range.
 A serum testosterone test can be used to determine your exact level.
+After that, the doctor will give you a specific testosterone prescription to the kind of treatment that is right for your condition.

-Inadequate T levels can cause an array of unwanted symptoms.
+Inadequate low testosterone levels can cause an array of unwanted symptoms.
 Read on to learn the symptoms that may signal an issue in your hormone levels.

 Changes in Mood

 Testosterone plays a role in various physical processes in the body, including mental capacity and mood.
-Research indicates that inadequate T levels put guys at increased risk of irritability, difficulty concentrating, and depression.
+Research indicates that low T levels put guys at increased risk of irritability, difficulty concentrating, and depression.

 Decreased Sex Drive